CanIGetAPickle/CanIGetAPickle.github.io/_posts/2015-02-19-blackjack-frustration.md

 ## Ughhhh...

 Errors are nothing new to me, and I've gotten pretty comfortable with deciphering them on my own (and with a little help from Google).
-This one had me stumped, though:
+This one had me stumped, though: <!--end-excerpt-->

 ```
 ArgumentError - wrong number of arguments (1 for 0):